 Watch the video below to see TV2 students in action.

-A Magazine, our newest magazine, focuses on fashion and trends in cosmetics, hairstyling and accessories.
+A Magazine focuses on fashion and trends in cosmetics, hairstyling and accessories.

 The Burr, an independent, award-winning magazine and its companion website, burr.com, allows students the opportunities to do original reporting and write feature articles and personal essays.

 Fusion, Kent State's first lesbian, gay, bisexual, transgender and queer/questioning magazine, has been recognized by the Society of Professional Journalists for excellence.